Special Deliveries on Valentine’s Day

-DANVILLE–Valentine’s Day is arguably one of the busiest days of the year for florists.
-Scott’s Floral in Danville services five counties in Central Pennsylvania.
-Today his team delivered around 300 arrangements.
+DANVILLE -- Valentine's Day is arguably one of the busiest days of the year for florists.
+Scott's Floral in Danville services five counties in central Pennsylvania, and today his team delivered around 300 arrangements.

 Very carefully, Mark Cromley packed up one of the trucks at Scott's Floral in Danville.